 Since tension headaches are often caused by specific triggers, identifying the factors that cause your headaches is one way to prevent future episodes.

-It’s important not to ignore severe symptoms.
-Seek medical attention immediately if you have a headache that starts suddenly or a headache accompanied by:
+It’s important to not ignore severe symptoms.
+Get medical attention immediately if you have a headache that starts suddenly or a headache accompanied by: